Canon 5DS R vs Sony A7R III

-|Sony A7S II||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-|
+Sony A7S II||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-|

 	It is notable that the A7R III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5DS R does not offer wifi capability.

 	Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 5DS R and the A7R III are recent models that are part of the current product line-up of Canon.
+	The 5DS R is a recent model that features in the current product line-up of Canon.
 In contrast, the A7R III has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 	So what is the bottom line?
 Is there a clear favorite between the Canon 5DS R and the Sony A7R III?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.